 Here's two calls of presumed Rose-breasted Grosbeak, one a distinctive call and a second call similar to Swainson's Thrush (in flight 55 minutes before sunrise, with presumed Swainson's Thrush at 3 secs, end of Sep, PA)

-The Scarlet Tanager is another species that calls during nocturnal migration, and could be confused with thrushes.
+The Scarlet Tanager is another species that calls during nocturnal migration (uncommonly in my experience), and could be confused with thrushes.
 The most common flight call is a clear high chu-wee; buzzier versions sound similar to Veery but are more bisyllabic (perched bird with White-breasted Nuthatch and Golden-crowned Kinglet, Oct, PA).

 Presumed Scarlet Tanager in flight with Swainson's Thrushes, fifth call at 12s (before dawn, Sep, PA).